-We incurred a net loss of approximately \$54.2 million for the year ended December 31, 2016.
-At December 31, 2016, we had working capital of approximately \$6.5 million and at December 31, 2015, we had a working capital deficit of approximately \$3.2 million.
-As of December 31, 2016, we had an accumulated deficit of approximately \$142.3 million, as compared to an accumulated deficit of approximately \$88.1 million as of December 31, 2015.
-We expect to continue incurring losses for the foreseeable future and will need to raise additional capital to pursue our business plan and continue as a going concern.
+We incurred a net loss of approximately \$3.6 million for the year ended December 31, 2017.
+We had an accumulated deficit of approximately \$145.9 million at December 31, 2017 as compared to an accumulated deficit of approximately \$142.3 million as of December 31, 2016.
+Working capital was approximately \$3.9 million and \$6.5 million at December 31, 2017 and December 31, 2016, respectively.
+During the year ended December 31, 2017, our working capital decreased by \$2.6 million due primarily to outflows for general operating costs and costs related to our XBIO-101 phase 2 clinical trial.
+We expect to continue incurring losses for the foreseeable future and will need to raise additional capital or pursue other strategic alternatives in the near term in order to continue the pursuit of our business plan and continue as a going concern.

-Our principal sources of liquidity consists of cash.
-At December 31, 2016, we had approximately \$4.0 million in cash and approximately \$1.8 million in accounts payable and accrued expenses collectively.
-At December 31, 2015, we had approximately \$0.13 million in cash and approximately \$3.3 million in accounts payable and accrued expenses collectively.
-The accounts payable and accrued expenses, which had increased during our period of working capital constraints, were significantly reduced during the fourth quarter of 2016 using a portion of the proceeds we received our November 2016 public offering.
+Our principal source of liquidity consists of cash.
+At December 31, 2017, we had approximately \$5.5 million in cash and \$1.9 million in accounts payable and accrued expenses.
+At December 31, 2016, we had approximately \$4.0 million in cash and \$1.8 million in accounts payable and accrued expenses.

 We have historically relied upon sales of our equity securities to fund our operations.
-Since 2005, we have raised approximately \$60 million in proceeds from offerings of our common and preferred stock, including net proceeds of \$8.97 million from our underwritten public offering in November 2016 and \$10 million raised from the sale of shares to Shire in January 2014 in a private placement.
-We have also received approximately \$13 million from revenue producing activities from 2005 through March 31, 2017, including receipt of a \$3 million milestone payment from Shire in January 2017.
-More than 90% of the milestone revenue we have received to date from a single customer, Shire.
-We expect the majority of our funding through equity or equity-linked instruments to continue as a trend for the foreseeable future.
+Since 2005, we have raised approximately \$60.0 million in proceeds from offerings of our common and preferred stock, including net proceeds of approximately \$9.0 million from our underwritten public offering in November 2016.
+We have also received approximately \$20.0 million from revenue producing activities from 2005 through December 31, 2017, including a cash payment from Shire of a \$3.0 million clinical milestone payment in January 2017 and a cash payment from Baxalta of a \$7.5 million sublicense payment in November 2017.
+More than 90% of the milestone and sublicense revenue received to date has been from a single collaborator, Shire.
+We expect the majority of our funding through equity or equity-linked instruments, debt financings and/or licensing agreements to continue as a trend for the foreseeable future.